We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 If your doctor has ordered an imaging exam through your NYU Langone Health MyChart account, you can schedule most imaging exams using the NYU Langone Health app.

-When you have a PET/CT scan, radiolabeled glucose, a form of glucose labeled with radioactive material, is injected intravenously.
+When you have a PET/CT scan, radiolabeled glucose, a form of glucose (or sugar) labeled with radioactive material, is injected intravenously.
 Much like a car uses gas to run, the cells of the body need glucose to work effectively.
-The radiolabeled glucose resembles glucose enough to be taken up by cells, but not enough to be used by them.
+The radiolabeled glucose resembles normal glucose enough to be taken up by cells and partially digested.
 As a result, cells that need more “gas” accumulate more of the radiolabeled glucose.

 For certain people, contrast materials may be given orally or intravenously during the test as well.

-You must fast for six hours before a PET/CT scan, and you are only able to drink plain water.
-Even ingesting a small amount of sugar can make the results of the test inaccurate.
+To get the best study, you must fast for six hours before a PET/CT scan, and you may only drink plain water.
+Ingesting even a small amount of food can make the results of the test less accurate.

-If you have type 1 or type 2 diabetes, you are given specific instructions from our nurses after you schedule your appointment.
+If you have type 1 or type 2 diabetes, you will be given specific instructions from our nurses after you schedule your appointment.

 In order to have a PET/CT scan with contrast, you must have a blood test to check your creatinine levels within six weeks of your scan.